Shital-Bamaniya/shortcutkey_for_vscode/README.md

-for example in a paragraph that mistakes on word 'want' instead of 'what' Two choice to solve those mistakes first find every word and each and every word change want instead Of what or second follow above step and at a one time chage and that chages in each and every word changed want from what without skipping any word
+for example in a paragraph that mistakes on word 'want' instead of 'what' Two choice to solve those mistakes first find every word and each and every word change want instead Of what or second follow above step and at a one time chage and that chages in each and every word changed want from what without skipping any word<br>
-=>No need to find out same word mistakes from paragraph because when select that word it highlights each and every same word =>change ones and get each and every changed
+=>No need to find out same word mistakes from paragraph because when select that word it highlights each and every same word<br>
+=>change ones and get each and every changed <br>
-=>also do that only first four same word mistakes to solve then just duplicate cursors for those first four words =>many other Benefits for this like fast and easy ,time saving,no need to worry for scary for skip any same words mistakes ,etc.
+=>also do that only first four same word mistakes to solve then just duplicate cursors for those first four words<br>
+=>many other Benefits for this like fast and easy ,time saving,no need to worry for scary for skip any same words mistakes ,etc.<br>

 Reference:
 @programmingwithmosh react video